CubeCat Programme (³Cat)

 ³Cat-1 was the first satellite developed in Catalonia and the first in a series of nanosatellite missions designed and developed in the NanoSat Lab of the Universitat Politècnica de Catalunya - BarcelonaTech (UPC).
 It was launched using an Indian PSLV rocket in 2018 after three failed attempts (with one Dnepr and two Falcon 9 rockets).
 3Cat-2 was the second satellite, but the first one to be launched in 2016 using a Chinese LMD-2 rocket.
 It was the third 6U CubeSat in the world and carried a novel GNSS-R (Global Navigation Satellite System - Reflectometry) payload.

 Based on the experience gained with the ³Cat-1 and the ³Cat-2, the UPC NanoSat Lab has designed the ³Cat-4 with only one unit (1U) to demonstrate the suitability of this even smaller type of platform to perform Earth Observation applications with passive instruments.
 The ³Cat-4 has also a GNSS-R instrument, but features a novel deployable helix antenna.
-It will be launched in the Ariane 6 maiden flight within the ESA Academy “Fly your satellite!” programme.
+It was launched in July 2024 in the Ariane 6 maiden flight within the ESA Academy “Fly your satellite!” programme.

 The UPC NanoSat Lab has started the initial developments of a new concept mission, 3Cat-8, which includes innovative technological demonstrators (electrospray ion engine, PocketQubes deployer, Fresnel Zone Plate -FZP- deployable antenna) with two scientific experiments to obtain multispectral imagery of the aurora, and measure ionospheric scintillation.
 These PocketQubes (PoCat-1 and PoCat-2) have been financed by the grants of the Institute of Electrical and Electronic Engineers (IEEE) to develop an Open PocketQube kit and the associated educational materials, which will be made openly available.